lorint94/cambridge_spark_maths_notebook/README.md

 This notebook analyses chocolate ratings data to detect outliers and perform various statistical analyses.
+This was completed as part of a maths assignment in a Cambridge Spark data analytics course.